WHAT IS VET STUDENT LOANS?

 WHAT IS THE CENSUS DAY?

 The census day is the date by which an enrolment may be cancelled without incurring tuition fees for the course or a part of the course.
-The census day of a unit of study is also the last day a student can submit their Request for VET Student Loan form to defer their tuition fees through the VET Student Loans scheme.
+The census day of a unit of study is also the last day a student can submit their Request for VET Student Loan Electronic Commonwealth Assistance Form (Ecaf) to defer their tuition fees through the VET Student Loans scheme.
 It is a date the VET Provider sets which is no earlier than 20% of the way through the period in which the unit of study is undertaken.
 Census days will apply to each of the VET units of study in which a person enrols, with the student taking out a loan for any tuition fees that remain unpaid at the end of each census day.
-Our census dates are on the website under heading vet Student loans- Schedule of Vet tuition fees
+The Academy’s fee periods and can be found in the Schedule of VET Tuition Fees relevant to your course and are on the Vet Student Loans page of the website.

-Withdrawal on or before census date will result in the student
+Withdrawal on or before census day will result in the student

-1. Complete the withdrawal form located with other documents on this website and email to email@example.com.
+1. Complete the withdrawal form available on this website on this website and email to firstname.lastname@example.org.

-2. Ensure management confirms receipt of Withdrawal email.
-Date of withdrawal is date email is received.
+2. Ensure the Academy confirms receipt of your email.
+Date of withdrawal is the date your email with the form attached is received.

 HOW DO VET STUDENT LOANS WORK?